Germany and France Interim

 At the end of this course, you will be able to:

 - Pursue commissioned work in public art, architectural art glass and ecclesiastical art.

-- Incorporate a number of art glass techniques among the following into your own studio practice: silver-stain, vitreous enamels, lead came, etching, airbrush, screenprinting, lamination and slump molding.
+- Incorporate a number of art glass techniques into your own studio practice including: silver-stain, vitreous enamels, lead came, etching, airbrush, screenprinting, lamination and slump molding.

 - Comprehend your own point in time on a continuum of human experience.

 - Cultivate a passion for seeing.

 - Discuss the development of stained glass techniques and iconography in European art history from the Middle Ages to the present.

 - Relate the role of light in Gothic architecture to the ideal of beauty in Thomas Aquinas.